Goldman Sachs Explains The 'Return On Equity' Formula That Every CFA Test Taker Needs To Know

 - Asset turnover: This is the amount of sales generated by a dollar’s worth of assets.
 It’s a measure of how well a company uses its stuff.

-- Borrow cost: This measures of financial stress by comparing a company’s interest expenses to its assets.
+- Borrow cost: This is a measure of financial stress by comparing a company’s interest expenses to its assets.
 This is not a commonly used measure of leverage.
 Typically, an analyst will look look at interest expense in relation to EBIT and assets in relation to debt.

 - Assets/Equity: This gives a measure of financial leverage.
 When this ratio is high, liabilities are high, which suggests a high level of leverage.

-The DuPont framework offers much more information than what you would get from just net income and equity.
+As you can see, this is much more information than what you would get from just a income and equity.

-You begin to understand that the negative effects of a shrinking operating profit margin can be offset by a combination of higher asset turnover, lower borrowing costs, higher leverage, or lower taxes.

-Everyday investors who want to take their analysis to the next level should master this too.
+Novice investors who want to take it to the next level should master this too.

 Business Insider Emails & Alerts